After Saudi feud, Sweden debates a 'feminist' global role

 "Social Democrats have traditionally been pragmatic in foreign policy," said Anna Wieslander, deputy director of the Swedish Institute of International Affairs.
 "So this may be about government personalities and coalition wrangling."

 It was not the only controversy.
-Wallstrom's first diplomatic move was to recognize the state of Palestine, prompting Israel to recall its ambassador and angering the United States.
+Wallstrom's first diplomatic move was to recognise the state of Palestine, prompting Israel to recall its ambassador and angering the United States.

 Ironically, this championing of rights may have actually damaged Sweden's ability to punch above its weight.